A Complete Business Development Machine

 Obtain the business.

-As these three machines are perfected they can be merged into one complete machine.
+As these three machines are perfected, they can, should, … must be merged into one complete machine.
 The components (each gear set, each gear, and each tooth) with their unique function together make the Business Development Machine.
-Now, functioning as one with the energy and torque supplied by the Leader through the leader’s carefully selected Leadership Team, the organization will grow and increase in value.
+Now, functioning as one with the energy and torque supplied by the Leader through their carefully selected Leadership Team, the organization will grow and increase in value.
 This will happen at precisely the same rate as the Leader and the Leadership Team, and the people reporting to them, are capable of keeping these gears working together, uninterrupted.

 Methods of Growth – Organic and Acquisition